 Due to these many stressors, physicians have the highest suicide rate of any profession and more than twice that of the general population.
 Sadly, one physician commits suicide every day in the United States.
 These startling statistics led us to dive into the causes of financial stress and why this takes a toll on doctors, resulting in depression or even worse outcomes.

 We talked to experts in the field and found that there are five main causes of financial stress on doctors.
 These experts include doctors as well as professionals outside of the hospital or clinic who serve as professional advisors including a practice consultant and a financial planner.

-As with most programs, finances are secondary in physicians learning curriculum while they’re in training.
+As with most medical training programs, finances are secondary in physicians learning curriculum while they’re in training.
 They have so much to learn in their specific field in order to become an MD that finances aren’t a priority.
 Even though they are faced with many financial decisions early on, it can be difficult for them to stop and gather enough information in order to determine what to do when faced with financial decisions.
 A solution that would help physicians immensely would be to introduce financial planning concepts early on in their training and have resources available to help them with money decisions.

 Fear of the unknown can also add stress and/or cause people to ignore a problem and let it get worse.
 Finances are not something to ignore.
 Bad spending habits and increasing debt can spiral out of control if someone decides to ignore their situation because of the lack of financial literacy, which typically results in more stress.